-The per-interface state machine for receiving (,,RP) Join/Prune Messages is given below.
+The per-interface state machine for receiving (,G) Join/Prune messages is given below.
 There are three states:

-NoInfo (NI) The interface has no (,,RP) Join state and no timers running.
+The interface has no (,G) Join state and no timers running.

+Join (J)

-Join (J) The interface has (,,RP) Join state, which will cause the router to forward packets destined for any group handled by RP from this interface except if there is also (S,G,rpt) prune information (see Section 4.5.4) or the router lost an assert on this interface.
+The interface has (,G) Join state, which will cause the router to forward packets destined for G from this interface except if there is also (S,G,rpt) prune information (see Section 4.5.3) or the router lost an assert on this interface.

+Prune-Pending (PP)

-Prune-Pending (PP) The router has received a Prune(,,RP) on this interface from a downstream neighbor and is waiting to see whether the prune will be overridden by another downstream router.
+The router has received a Prune(,G) on this interface from a downstream neighbor and is waiting to see whether the prune will be overridden by another downstream router.
 For forwarding purposes, the Prune-Pending state functions exactly like the Join state.

+In addition, the state machine uses two timers:

+Expiry Timer (ET)

-In addition, the state machine uses two timers: ExpiryTimer (ET) This timer is restarted when a valid Join(,,RP) is received.
-Expiry of the ExpiryTimer causes the interface state to revert to NoInfo for this RP.
-Prune-Pending Timer (PPT) This timer is set when a valid Prune(,,RP) is received.
-Expiry of the Prune-Pending Timer causes the interface state to revert to NoInfo for this RP.
+This timer is restarted when a valid Join(,G) is received.
+Expiry of the Expiry Timer causes the interface state to revert to NoInfo for this group.

+Prune-Pending Timer (PPT)

+This timer is set when a valid Prune(,G) is received.
+Expiry of the Prune-Pending Timer causes the interface state to revert to NoInfo for this group.

-Figure 2: Downstream per-interface (,,RP) state machine in tabular form
+Figure 2: Downstream Per-Interface (,G) State Machine

-++ -+ Ex vent + Prev State Receive Join(,,RP) Receive Prune (,,RP) Prune- Pending Timer Expires Expiry Timer Expires NoInfo (NI) -> J state start Expiry Timer -> NI state - Join (J) -> J state restart Expiry Timer -> PP state start Prune- Pending Timer -> NI state Prune- -> J state restart Expiry Timer -> PP state -> NI state Send Prune- Echo(,,RP) -> NI state
+·+ Event Prev State Receive Join(,G) Receive Prune(,G) Prune- Pending Timer Expires Expiry Timer Expires NoInfo (NI) -> J state start Expiry Timer -> NI state - - Join (J) -> J state restart Expiry Timer -> PP state start Prune- Pending Timer - - -> NI state Prune- Pending (PP) -> J state restart Expiry Timer -> PP state -> NI state Send Prune- Echo(,G) -> NI state

-The transition events "Receive Join(,,RP)" and "Receive Prune(,,RP)" imply receiving a Join or Prune targeted to this router's primary IP address on the received interface.
-If the upstream neighbor address field is not correct, these state transitions in this state machine must not occur, although seeing such a packet may cause state transitions in other state machines.
+The transition events "Receive Join(,G)" and "Receive Prune(,G)" imply receiving a Join or Prune targeted to this router's primary IP address on the received interface.
+If the upstream neighbor address field is not correct, these state transitions in this state machine MUST NOT occur, although seeing such a packet may cause state transitions in other state machines.

 On unnumbered interfaces on point-to-point links, the router's address should be the same as the source address it chose for the Hello message it sent over that interface.
-However, on point-to-point links we also recommend that for backwards compatibility PIM Join/Prune messages with an upstream neighbor address field of all zeros are also accepted.
+However, on point-to-point links it is RECOMMENDED that for backwards compatibility PIM Join/Prune messages with an upstream neighbor address field of all zeros also be accepted.